 - Open VidNotes on your iPhone or iPad

-- Pasting a YouTube, Vimeo, or social media video URL
+- Pasting a YouTube, Vimeo, or social media URL

 - Importing from cloud storage (iCloud, Google Drive, Dropbox)

-- Browse the transcript with automatic timestamps and speaker detection
+- Browse the transcript with auto timestamps and speaker detection

-- Tap any quote to jump to that exact moment in the video
+- Tap any quote to jump to the moment in the video

-- Use the search function to find specific keywords or topics
+- Use search to find keywords or topics

-Pro Tip: VidNotes supports 100+ languages with automatic language detection, making it perfect for multilingual video content.
+Tip: VidNotes supports 100+ languages with automatic detection.
+Good for multilingual video.

 Method 2: Using the Web App